terminaldweller/mutator/README.md

 A C code mutator,Misra-C checker and code transformation tool written using the Clang frontend(LibTooling) as a stand-alone in C++.<br/>
 Reports are generated in XML,JSON and simple text(AWK-friendly:`RS="\n";FS=":"`.
 Look at `ReportPrintPretty.sh` under `extra-tools`.).<br/>
+You can also run the mutator daemon(`mutatord`) which runs it in a client-server mode, with the client being a thin client.<br/>
 You can Join the Maillist here, [mutator maillist](https://www.freelists.org/list/mutator).
 The maillist is moderated.<br/>
 You can follow Project `mutator` on twitter, @xashmith.
 <br/>